 If you are paid bonuses as part of your contract and a bonus is due to be paid during your parental leave, you should check your terms and conditions of the bonus scheme.
 You might need legal advice about your entitlement to the bonus.
 If the bonus:

-- relates to performance or work already done before your parental leave, you would generally be entitled
+- relates to performance or work already done before your parental leave and you would generally be entitled

-- is a reward of future work or performance when you will be absent on parental leave, you would be unlikely to be entitled
+- is a reward of future work or performance when you will be absent on parental leave and you would be unlikely to be entitled

 If your employer postpones your leave

 Unless you want to take parental leave after the birth or adoption, your employer can postpone your leave for up to six months if they feel it would disrupt the business.
 Reasonable grounds for your employer to postpone your leave include:

 - the period that you apply for is at a seasonal peak

 - many workers applied for parental leave at the same time

 - your absence at a particular time would unduly harm the business

 Your employer should discuss this with you and confirm the postponement arrangements in writing no later than seven days after you apply for the leave.
 Your employer should give the reason for the postponement and set out the new dates of your parental leave, as agreed with you.
 The length of leave you are given should be equal to the amount you applied for.

 If the postponement goes past the end of your entitlement period (for example, after your child's 18th birthday), you can still take the leave.